fodorbalint/PathMaker/readme0.md

 <b>To do:</b>

-Solve all sequence cases with a pattern -> StraightBig needs to be incorporated into StairAtEnd
+Solve all sequence cases with a pattern
+StairAtStart: are there 5 and 6-distance top stairs?

 <!---->

+Page 180: rewrite corner 5 1 extended stair 2.svg for stair at end convext straight.
+0516_2 is both StairAtEndConvex and StairAtStart (representation: StairAtEndConvex 3 1 now nostair.svg and StairAtEndConvex 3 2 now nostair.svg)
 Make pattern set representation: 0625 can be extended vertically, holding a fixed 2 horizontal distance, or in a stair at the far end, so that vert = hori + 2.
 The two can also be combined.
 The same can happen with 0625_1, which is just one vertical distance shorter.
 (Stair extension: 0712)

 <!--